smintech/Real-time-Alerts/README.md

 ## 📄 License

-This project is licensed under the NON-COMMERCIAL— see <LICENSE> file for details.
+This project is licensed under the NON-COMMERCIAL license — see `LICENSE` file for details.

 -----